cheshire-cat-ai/docs/mkdocs/technical/plugins/plugins.md

 from cat.mad_hatter.decorators import tool, hook
 ```

-You are now ready to change the Cat's behavior using Hooks and Tools.
+You are now ready to change the Cat's behavior using Tools and Hooks.

 ## &#129520; Tools